Statistical mechanics: Principles: mechanics and ensembles

 These two meanings are equivalent for many purposes, and will be used interchangeably in this article.

 However the probability is interpreted, each state in the ensemble evolves over time according to the equation of motion.
-Thus, the ensemble itself (the probability distribution over states) also evolves, as the virtual systems in the ensemble continually leave one state and enter another.
+Thus, the ensemble itself (the probability distribution over states) also evolves, as the virtual systems in the ensemble move through different states.
 The ensemble evolution is given by the Liouville equation (classical mechanics) or the von Neumann equation (quantum mechanics).
-These equations are simply derived by the application of the mechanical equation of motion separately to each virtual system contained in the ensemble, with the probability of the virtual system being conserved over time as it evolves from state to state.
+These equations can be derived by applying the mechanical equation of motion separately to each virtual system contained in the ensemble, with the probability of each virtual system conserved over time as it evolves.

 One special class of ensemble is those ensembles that do not evolve over time.
 These ensembles are known as equilibrium ensembles and their condition is known as statistical equilibrium.
 Statistical equilibrium occurs if, for each state in the ensemble, the ensemble also contains all of its future and past states with probabilities equal to the probability of being in that state.
 (By contrast, mechanical equilibrium is a state with a balance of forces that has ceased to evolve.)
 The study of equilibrium ensembles of isolated systems is the focus of statistical thermodynamics.
 Non-equilibrium statistical mechanics addresses the more general case of ensembles that change over time, and/or ensembles of non-isolated systems.